 - being unlawfully detained.

-Section 61HA(5) provides that a person cannot consent if they are under a mistaken belief:
+Section 61HA(5) (now superseded by section 61HE(5)) provides that a person cannot consent if they are under a mistaken belief:

 - as to the identity of the other person,